Hobey Baker, American Legend

 Library of Congress Control Number 2005921385

-Hobey Baker, American Legend is available April 1, 2005.
+Hobey Baker, American Legend is from Amazon.com and B&N.com.

 If your local bookstore does not have the book in stock they will order it for you.